 You should always check the IP rating.
 Look for the device configuration or specification on the device website.
 For example, the Apple iPhone 15 Pro has an IP68 rating, which means it can withstand a maximum depth of 6 meters for 30 minutes.

-IP67 or IP68 ratings are considered good IP ratings, as they provide protection for accidental submersion, such as dropping your device in a pool for over 30 minutes or engaging in deep-level water activities.
+IP67 or IP68 ratings are considered good IP ratings, as they protect from accidental submersion, such as dropping your device in a pool for over 30 minutes or engaging in deep-level water activities.
 Smartphones usually do not come with an ATM rating.
 These ratings are reserved for watches and other products that may be submerged to greater depths.

 The first number after IP indicates dust resistance.
 It is also essential to keep your camera lenses and other components dust-free.
 If your device has a rating lower than 5, it is not dust-tight.